Oakfield, Iowa

-Oakfield is a former unincorporated community in Audubon County, Iowa, United States, located a half mile east of Brayton.
+Oakfield is a former unincorporated community in Audubon County, Iowa, United States, located half a mile east of Brayton.

 History

-The first store was built in Oakfield in 1855, and the town name was suggested by a resident who originally came from Oakfield, New York.
+The first store was built in Oakfield in 1855, and the town's name was suggested by a resident who originally came from Oakfield, New York.
 The first school was built in 1858.
 When the railroad passed through Brayton, however, it began to decline.
-By 1929, it was reduced to only a general store and a few houses.
-The Oakfield Academy school operated for many years, and has been preserved.
+By 1929, it had been reduced to only a general store and a few houses.
+The Oakfield Academy school operated for many years and has been preserved.

-A post office was established in Oakfield in 1859, and remained in operation until it was discontinued in 1875.
+A post office was established in Oakfield in 1859 and remained in operation until it was discontinued in 1875.